Casne99/Arduino-greenhouse/README.md

 # Arduino-greenhouse
 Small university project for the "Embedded Systems" course at Università degli Studi di Milano.

 This is a project that uses an ESP8266 board to directly control various parameters of a homemade small greenhouse using PID control software libraries.
+Software is written using the [Arduino IDE](https://www.arduino.cc/en/software).

 ## Components